tyopoyt/e7calc-beta/README.md

 ## Changelog

+### <strong>Sep 12 2024 Update:</strong>
+- E7Calc 2.0 officially out of Beta! (finally...)
+- Also added Revna, Fenris, Harsetti, and Renewed Will, and updated Judge Kise with Balance Patch changes.
 ### <strong>Aug 17 2024 Update:</strong>
 - Added Frida.
 - Fixed some bugs with Penetration Resistance.
 Still need to do some testing in-game as it's probably not totally correct at the moment.